 Where does ActivityInfo fit into this?

-ActivityInfo is a tool for building an Information System and can be used by Program Managers, M&E officers, Information Management Officers or anybody else responsible either for the LogFrame Goal or for the lower level indicators.
+ActivityInfo is a software for building an Information System and can be used by Programme Managers, Monitoring and Evaluation officers, Information Management Officers or anybody else responsible either for the LogFrame Goal or for the lower level indicators.

-It is not a tool to help you design or write a LogFrame but it has been created to support the LogFrame and help you operationalise it.
+It is not a platform to help you design or write a LogFrame but it has been created to support the LogFrame and help you operationalise it.

 It can also be an alternative - quicker and more cost-effective - solution comparing to building your own information system or hiring someone to build a system for you.

 More specifically, ActivityInfo allows you to: